Zenika/zenscaler/README.md

 zScaler
 =======

-Zscaler aims to be an environement-agnostic, simple yet intelligent scaler.
+zScaler aims to be an environement-agnostic, simple yet intelligent scaler.
 Target environements are Kubernetes, Rancher, Mesos and Swarm.
+Currently, the only supported target is the docker engine.

 Usage
 -----

 ### Configuration file

-Use-case configuration files can be found in the `examples` folder.
+Use-case configuration files can be found under the `examples/` folder.

 ```YAML
 endpoint: "unix:///var/run/docker.sock"